-Both remote working, and 'working from home,' are popular workplace trends that have real benefits for your team.
+Both remote working and "working from home" are popular workplace trends that have real benefits for your team.
 In fact, there are huge benefits for your company as well, especially when you think about the ability to add talented team members regardless of their locations.

-There's a problem though.
-Working from home, and remote working aren't the same, so it's time to stop talking about your remote workers as though they're just not in the office.
+There's a problem, though.
+Working from home and remote working aren't the same, so it's time to stop talking about your remote workers as though they're just not in the office.

-Work From Home
+Working From Home

 Also, no one forgets to include the boss on an email just because he worked from home yesterday.
 He still has an office right over there, and you know that if you mess something up you'll probably be invited in for a conversation.
 The same isn't always true when you work remotely, especially if you aren't the boss.